-The value in register A is displayed on the PC screen as a signed long integer using the DEBUG command.
+The value in register A is sent to the debug port as a signed long integer string using the DEBUG command.
 The displayed value can range from 1 to 11 characters in length.
 Examples of the display format are as follows: